The Zany Adventures of Robin Hood: Locations

-The production visited Kent where they used The Barron’s Hall at Penshurst Place to double as King John’s Hall and the Cathedral and Allington Castle exterior doubles as King John’s castle and the hall as the Bank of Normandy.
+The production visited Kent where they used The Barron’s Hall at Penshurst Place to double as King John’s Hall and the Cathedral.
+The exterior of Allington Castle doubles as King John’s castle and its hall as the Bank of Normandy.

 Reception

 John J. O'Connor of The New York Times complained the film felt 'strained' and criticized the jokes and editing.